mapattacker/datascience/index.rst

 Data Science in Python
 ========================================
-This documentation summarises various statistics and machine learning techniques in Python.
+This documentation summarises various machine learning techniques in Python.

 .. toctree::